-Canadian Intellectual Property Office’s Response to Novel Coronavirus – COVID-19 Outbreak Extension of Deadlines to May 1, 2020
+Canadian Intellectual Property Office’s Response to Novel Coronavirus – COVID-19 Outbreak FINAL Extension of Deadlines to August 24, 2020

 The Canadian Intellectual Property Office (CIPO) remains open and in operation at this time, however clients should expect significant delays in all CIPO services.